Introduction to MySQL Limit

 The LIMIT clause has an additional optional syntax to maintain compatibility with the PostgreSQL syntax.
 This syntax is as follows:

 Using LIMIT clause along with ORDER BY clause:

-Whenever we retrieve the records without using the ORDER BY clause then the result is retrieved in any order and when the LIMIT clause is applied to such queries then the random rows with a limited number of row count will be required which is generally not what we want.
-The order in which the rows are retrieved plays an essential role in specifying what records are to be retrieved.
-It is a good practice to use the LIMIT clause along with the ORDER BY clause.
+If a user retrieves records without using the ORDER BY clause, the resulting set will be returned in any order.
+Applying the LIMIT clause to such queries will result in random rows being returned, which is generally not desirable.
+The order in which the rows are retrieved is essential in specifying what records will be retrieved.
+Using the LIMIT clause and the ORDER BY clause is a good practice.

 Examples of MySQL Limit